fbpx skip to Main Content

 Also in Kinglake National Park is a 1.5km circuit walking track through forest leading to a viewing platform for Wombelano Falls.
 Most of the walking track is flat with a compacted surface.
 There is a downhill section for the last 200m.

-When you arrive enjoy beautiful views from the lookout and spy the falls cascading 90 metres into the gully below.
+When you arrive enjoy beautiful views from the lookout and spy the falls cascading 90 metres into the gully below, for one of the most scenic waterfalls.

 Wombelano Falls, Kinglake National Park, 2980 Heidelberg-Kinglake Rd, Kinglake